looker-open-source/embed-sdk/README.md

   // Model access permissions.
 Required.
   "models": ["powered_by", "thelook"],
   // User attributes.
 Optional.
+  // Can also be overridden using LOOKER_SESSION_LOCALE in the .env file.
+  // If LOOKER_SESSION_LOCALE is "-", locale is removed.
   "user_attributes": { "locale": "en_US" },
   // Access filters.
 Optional.
   "access_filters": { "powered_by": { "products.brand": "Allegra K" } }